Free Online Electives

 - Art, Music, and Physical Education

-- Engaging, project-based online classes provided by local community partners
+- Engaging, project-based online classes supplemented by local community partners

 - Project-based learning framework, guided virtually by GHAPS teachers